Skip to main content

 Lost Lake

 Lost Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Lost Lake reaches 45 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Lost Lake is small — 84 acres alongside partial shoreline records — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
-Among the 39 graded lakes in Florence County, Lost Lake ranks 8 — in the top quartile locally.
+Lost Lake ranks 10 of 39 in Florence County — solidly in the upper half of the local distribution.

 No invasive species are currently listed at Lost Lake — the lake remains off the Wisconsin infested-waters roster.
 Bass fishing is part of the appeal: the species list runs to 2, anchored by largemouth and/or smallmouth bass.
-A documented public access point at Lost Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-29.
 Grade methodology: LakeGrade methodology.